A note on closed subgroups of compact Lie groups: Primitive subgroups and a theorem of Borel-Serre

 For a complex semi-simple Lie algebra $\frh$ and another complex semi-simple Lie algebra $\frg$, there are only finite many orbits for the $\Int(\frg)$ conjugation action on $\Hom(\frh, \frg)$. \end{lemma}

-Lemma \ref{group finite} is due to Weil, his method of proof is to establish a connection between infinitesimal deformations of homomorphism and Lie group (or Lie algebra) cohomology (actually $H^{1}$ only) and show some cohomology vanishes (e.g.,Whitehead 's first lemma), the proof is contained in \cite{Weil}.
+Lemma \ref{L:group finite} is a theorem of A. Weil (cf, \cite{Weil}).
+His method of proof is to establish a connection between infinitesimal deformations of homomorphism and Lie group (or Lie algebra) cohomology (actually $H^{1}$ only) and show some cohomology vanishes (e.g.,Whitehead 's first lemma).
+Some generalization of Weil 's theorem was considered by Jinpeng An and his coauthors (cf, \cite{An-Wang}).